yanchunCoBIUS/spinalcordtoolbox/documentation/source/overview/concepts/warping-fields.rst

    # Concatenate several warping fields into single warping field
    sct_concat_transfo -d out_warp.nii.gz -w in_warp1.nii.gz in_warp2.nii.gz [...]

-Warping fields are used throughout SCT:
+Warping fields are also used internally within several SCT tools:

-* When straightening a spinal cord image, two warping fields are created, which define the forward and inverse transformations between the curved anatomical image and the straightened image.
+* ``sct_straight_spinalcord``: When straightening a spinal cord image, two warping fields are created for the forward and inverse transformations between the curved anatomical image and the straightened image.
-* When registering a spinal cord image to a template, two warping fields are created, which define the forward and inverse transformations between the anatomical image space and the template space.
+* ``sct_register_to_template``: When registering a spinal cord image to a template, two warping fields are created for the forward and inverse transformations between the anatomical image space and the template space.

 Warping field conventions
 =========================

 In the broader ecosystem of MRI software, there are two common conventions for representing warping fields:

-* **5D composite format (``[x, y, z, t, v]``)**: Originates from Insight Toolkit (ITK), so it also referred to as the ITK format.
-This of warping field is used by SCT and Advanced Normalization Tools (ANTs).
-This format is defined by in the "Vector-Valued Datasets" section of the `NIFTI1 Specification <https://nifti.nimh.nih.gov/pub/dist/src/niftilib/nifti1.h>`_.
+* **5D composite format**, ``[x, y, z, t, v]``:

+  * Originates from Insight Toolkit (ITK), so it also referred to as the ITK format.
+  * Used by SCT and Advanced Normalization Tools (ANTs).
+  * Defined in the "Vector-Valued Datasets" section of the `NIFTI1 Specification <https://nifti.nimh.nih.gov/pub/dist/src/niftilib/nifti1.h>`_.

-* **4D vector format (``[x, y, z, v]``)**: Used by the FMRIB Software Library (FSL) and Statistical Parametric Mapping (SPM) software packages.
-This format is defined in the "Deformation model" section of the `FSLWiki <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FNIRT/UserGuide#Deformation_model>`_
+* **4D vector format**, ``[x, y, z, v]``:

+  * Used by the FMRIB Software Library (FSL) and Statistical Parametric Mapping (SPM) software packages.
+  * Defined in the "Deformation model" section of the `FSLWiki <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FNIRT/UserGuide#Deformation_model>`_

 For both formats, the ``v`` axis will be of size 3, with each index representing one component of the displacement vector.
 So, ``v=0`` refers to the ``x`` displacement for each ``[x, y, z]`` coordinate, ``v=1`` refers to the ``y`` displacement, and ``v=2`` refers to the ``z`` displacement.